ENE430 Commodity Trading and Transport

 Attendance at guest lectures and term paper presentations is mandatory unless otherwise agreed beforehand.

-There is a single grade for the course given on the basis of a group term paper (4 students).
+There is a single grade for the course given on the basis of a group term paper (maximum 4 students).

 The exam can only be answered in English.